-This guide details the process of manually installing Void via a chroot on an x86 or x86_64 PC architecture.
+This guide details the process of manually installing Void via a chroot on an x86, x86_64 or aarch64 architecture.
 It is assumed that you have a familiarity with Linux, but not necessarily with installing a Linux system via a chroot.
-This guide can be used to create a a "typical" setup, using a single partition on a single SATA/IDE/USB disk.
+This guide can be used to create a "typical" setup, using a single partition on a single SATA/IDE/USB disk.
 Each step may be modified to create less typical setups, such as full disk encryption.

 Void provides two options for bootstrapping the new installation.
 The XBPS method uses the XBPS Package Manager running on a host operating system to install the base system.
 The ROOTFS method installs the base system by unpacking a ROOTFS tarball.